Combat Missions: Evolution 2: Tank Takeout

+Objective is to destroy the tank with an explosive device.
+Both teams will be inserted via helicopter and make their way on foot to the tank and then plant the explosive device to destroy the tank.
+Surviving members will then make their way to the extraction point for helicopter extract.

 Rod Teeple (Team leader for Delta) advanced to the tank without the explosive charge and ignored pleas from his teammates to fall back as they have not yet cleared the tank.
-This led to 2 unnecessary deaths (Teeple and Winn).
+This led to two unnecessary deaths (Teeple and Winn).